-3.1.
-The SFC have provided a consultative paper to the sector informing each region of indicative credit for academic years 2017-18 to 2021-22.
+- 3.1.
+The SFC have provided a consultative paper to the sector informing each region of indicative credit for academic years 2017-18 to 2021-22. - 3.2.

-- 3.2.
 This is intended to assist regions develop medium to long term plans during a period of uncertainty which is in-line with the recommendations from Audit Scotland Scotland's Colleges 2016. - 3.3.
-Members should note that the Scottish Government have not set out the SFC budget beyond 2017-18 and therefore the figures presented are for planning purposes only and may be subject to change. - 3.4.
-In the period to which the indicative activity figures relate, the following variables will impact on activity planning: - European Social Funds (ESF) relating to the Youth Employment Initiative (YEI) funding stream will cease after 2017-18.
+Members should note that the Scottish Government have not set out the SFC budget beyond 2017-18 and therefore the figures presented are for planning purposes only and may be subject to change.

+- 3.4.
+In the period to which the indicative activity figures relate, a the following variables will impact on activity planning: - 3.5.
+European Social Funds (ESF) relating to the Youth Employment Initiative (YEI) funding stream will cease after 2017-18.
 This is the funding stream accessed by the Glasgow College Region and therefore after 2017-18, Glasgow will receive funds from another ESF funding stream: Developing Scotland's' Workforce (DSW).
-The main differences between these funding streams is the YEI is targeted at FE level learners and the DSW at HE level learners, and the change to the DSW fund will mean a reduction of around 1/3 in ESF activity volumes for the Glasgow College Region. - The Scottish Government has committed to providing additional childcare training funds to colleges in support of the national increase in free childcare provision from 600 hours to 1,140 hours.
-SFC have allocated GCRB 970 additional Credits for Childcare provision in 2017-18 with this due to rise to around 6,000 Credits over the planning period. - The funds previously allocated to the Employability Fund will be transferred to a new Workforce Development Fund.
+The main differences between these funding streams is the YEI is targeted at FE level learners and the DSW at HE level learners, and the change to the DSW fund will mean a reduction of around 1/3 in ESF activity volumes for the Glasgow College Region. - 3.6.
+The Scottish Government has committed to providing additional childcare training funds to colleges in support of the national increase in free childcare provision from 600 hours to 1,140 hours.
+SFC have indicated that formal offers of additional childcare activity will be made late April/early May. - 3.7.
+The funds previously allocated to the Employability Fund will be transferred to a new Workforce Development Fund.
 The nature of this fund has yet to be fully determined but Ministers' intention is that this new fund will bring the college sector and industry together to better support in-work training.
-Current indications are that the fund will be introduced in autumn 2017. - 3.5.
-Overall, the SFC state they intend to use the above additional activity, "...to protect current activity levels for all regions and deliver a managed transition to 2021-22 levels."
-Therefore the activity levels for each region show minimal overall change over the four year period. - 3.6.
-For Glasgow the following summary Credit target information is provided:
+Current indications are that the fund will be introduced in autumn 2017. - 3.8.
+Overall, the SFC state they intend to use the above additional activity to protect current activity levels for all regions and deliver a managed transition to 2021-22 levels, and therefore the activity levels for each region show minimal overall change over the four year period. - 3.9.
+For Glasgow the following information is provided:

+2017-18 2018-19 2019-20 2020-21

+Core Credits 368,574

+ESF Credits 20,383

+Additional Childcare/Workforce

+Development Credits 8,484

-2017-18 2018-19 2019-20 2020-21 Total Credits 397,441 392,961 392,961 389,031
+Total Credits 397,441 392,961 392,961 389,031